Willpower: Definition And How To Increase It

 Although this isn't always the case, there can be times when we try to implement willpower to work toward something that we don’t truly want due to societal expectations or other people's opinions.
 For some, thinking about your genuine goals and desires can be helpful.
 Looking at what you truly want may help you sustain your willpower.

-Remember why you set your goal
+Remember why you set your goals and strengthen your willpower

 Motivation can be thought of as mental energy directed toward a goal or a desire to work toward a goal.
 When you stay motivated, it may help you maintain your willpower.
 Reminding yourself why you set your goal or decided to change your behavior can help.
 For example, you might journal, think, or talk about the benefits of accomplishing your goal to increase your motivation.